claytoncollie/tracking-code-for-twitter-pixel/README.md

 # Tracking Code For Pinterest Pixel

-Tracking Code For Pinterest Pixel is a simple, lightweight WordPress plugin for inserting your Pinterest Pixel Universal Analytics tracking code.
+Tracking Code For Pinterest Pixel is a simple, lightweight WordPress plugin for inserting your Pinterest Pixel tracking code.
 The plugin does one thing and one thing only; prints the standard Pinterest Pixel tacking script to the `<head>` of your website.
-To insert your measurement ID, navigate to Settings > General and then scroll to the bottom of the page.
+To insert your tag ID, navigate to Settings > General and then scroll to the bottom of the page.

-This plugin will not work with Pinterest Pixel 4; only the Universal Analytics version.

 ### Getting Started

 1. Upload `tracking-code-for-pinterest-pixel` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Navigate to Settings > General > scroll to the bottom of the page
-4. Insert your measurement ID
+4. Insert your tag ID
 5. Save your changes

 ### Composer